prometheus/docs/content/docs/introduction/glossary.md

 ### Instance

-An instance is a label name that uniquely identifies a target in a job.
+An instance is a label that uniquely identifies a target in a job.

 ### Job